-After leaving the trap (a trap is a security space where one door closes behind the volunteers and another door opens in front of us leading inside the prison walls, electrified wire and guard towers) the remotely actuated door opens to a pathway lined by yellow, red and and multi-colored tulips.
-The smell of fresh cut grass mingles with the cool fresh air and the sky is patched with threatening dark clouds occasionally revealing bright blue sky.
-I arrive at my destination, “the battle room” where our meditation class is held.
-There are eight of us and I take a broom and clean the floor.
-A couple of the inmates remove some chairs, set up the portable shrine, arrange the meditation cushions and distribute the chants.
+After leaving the trap (a trap is a secure space where one door closes behind the volunteers and another door opens in front of us leading inside the prison walls, electrified wire, and guard towers), the remotely actuated door opens to a pathway lined by yellow, red and multi-colored tulips.
+The smell of fresh cut grass mingles with the cool fresh air, and the sky is patched with threatening dark clouds, occasionally revealing bright blue sky.
+I arrive at my destination, “the battle room,” where our meditation class is held.
+There are eight of us, and I take a broom and clean the floor.
+A couple of the inmates removed some chairs, set up the portable shrine, arranged the meditation cushions, and distributed the chants.

-We do the Shambhala AM chants and sit for 15 minutes.
-Then a get well card is passed around for another meditation volunteer that just had a knee replacement.
-We discuss whether or not I can take the card outside the prison walls and give it to our friend.
-We decide that it is against the prison regulations and that if I got caught, I would loose my right to ever visit the prison again.
-So, they will keep the card and wait until that volunteer returns and then give it to him.
+We do the Buddhist morning chants and sit for 15 minutes.
+Then a get-well card is passed around for another meditation volunteer with a knee replacement.
+We discussed whether or not I could take the card outside the prison walls and give it to our friend.
+We decided that it was against the prison regulations and that if I got caught, I would lose my right ever to visit the prison again.
+So, they will keep the card, wait until that volunteer returns, and then give it to him.

 We talked about “letting go.”
 I read a lovely passage that a great Tibetan Buddhist master wrote about the nature of the mind.
 When we grasp our thoughts, they become solid concepts like frozen water.
 Through meditation, we can allow our thoughts to come and go without clinging to them, and how that is like allowing our concepts to thaw and become like flowing water.
 We talked about how being in the present moment with mindful awareness provides us with a spacious, relaxing, peaceful perspective that allows us to let go.
 And we talked about how the demands and obstacles of our post-meditation life to test us.